 The Difference between Local Moving and Long Distance Moving

-Now that you have assessed how far you are moving, thus determining if you need to hire a local Boulder moving company or a long distance one, you can do your research on movers in your city and state.
-The BBB and FMCSA urge you to read reviews and try to get a “word-of-mouth” recommendation for movers in your area.
-Narrow your choices down to three or four moving companies and have them visit your home in order to assess your move and give you a rough estimate.
+Now that you have assessed how far you are moving, thus determining if you need to hire a local Boulder moving company or a long-distance one, you can do your research on movers in your city and state.
+Narrow your choices down to three or four moving companies and have them visit your home to assess your move and give you a rough estimate.
 Make sure that the mover gives you a written estimate for your records.
 If a moving company tells you on the phone that they do not do in-home estimates, then do not consider hiring them.
-A reputable mover will come to your home in order to give you a more accurate estimate.
+A reputable move, like our residential Boulder movers, will come to your home to give you a more accurate estimate.
 This way, you are more likely to not be misquoted and end up having to pay significantly more money than promised.

 Now that you know the difference between local vs long-distance moving, contact our team of professional movers for your free, no-obligation quote!
 We can assess your moving needs and tell you whether you’re making a local or long-distance move.